Small business tax deductions can trim your tax bill in 2022

 You can deduct depreciation of business property as a small business.
 Normally you deduct the cost over the course of a few years.
-This is known as depreciation and you should use Form 4562 to claim depreciation deductions.
+This is known as depreciation, and you should use Form 4562 to claim depreciation deductions.
 On the other hand, you can elect to take bonus depreciation or use the Section 179 deduction to deduct the full cost of the asset in the year it is purchased.

 9 – Home office expenses

 Many people wonder about the benefit of home offices from a tax standpoint.
 While employees can no longer deduct home office expenses, this isn’t the case for small business owners.
 Home office expenses like real estate tax, depreciation, dwelling insurance, equipment, and a percentage of your mortgage interest can be used as a home office deduction to offset your small business’ taxable income.